Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Introduction

-Using a determinant expansion, several approximate \cite{indelicatoQEDRelativisticCorrections2007,shabaevQEDMODFortranProgram2015} and {\it ab initio} \cite{malyshevQEDCalculationGroundstate2014,volotkaQEDRadiativeCorrections2019} QED calculations have been carried out using the Dirac--Coulomb(--Breit) model used as the zeroth-order Hamiltonian.
-At the same time, far fewer applications have been reported with explicitly correlated basis functions, partly due to the difficulty caused by the missing one-particle picture in this basis representation.
-Apart from our early report \cite{jeszenszkiAllorderExplicitlyCorrelated2021}, the very first and so far, single, implementation of positive-energy projection with explicitly correlated basis sets was based on complex scaling of the particle coordinates \cite{bylickiRelativisticHylleraasConfigurationinteraction2008}.
+Apart from our earlier report \cite{jeszenszkiAllorderExplicitlyCorrelated2021}, the very first and so far, single, implementation of positive-energy projection with an explicitly correlated basis set was based on complex scaling of the particle coordinates \cite{bylickiRelativisticHylleraasConfigurationinteraction2008}.
 The complex scaling of the non-interacting model results in electronic states that are rotated to a branch in the complex-energy plane that is separated from the electron-positron and positron-positron states.
 In this way, the (non-interacting) electronic states can be expressed in a non-separable basis, and the corresponding positive-energy functions can be identified.
-Bylicki, Pestka, and Karwowski \cite{bylickiRelativisticHylleraasConfigurationinteraction2008} proposed and implemented this complex-scaling approach with a(n explicitly correlated) Hylleraas basis set and used it to compute the ground state Dirac--Coulomb energy of the isoelectronic series of the helium atom.
+Bylicki, Pestka, and Karwowski \cite{bylickiRelativisticHylleraasConfigurationinteraction2008} proposed and implemented this complex-scaling approach with a(n explicitly correlated) Hylleraas basis set and used it to compute the ground-state Dirac--Coulomb energy of the isoelectronic series of the helium atom.

 In the present work, we report the detailed theoretical background for the first extension of an explicitly correlated, positive-energy projected approach to molecules \cite{jeszenszkiAllorderExplicitlyCorrelated2021}.
 We report the theoretical and algorithmic details for the computation of energies and eigenfunctions of the positive-energy projected or, as it is also called, no-pair DC Hamiltonian.
-After the detailed introduction of the DC model, the methodology is presented for the ECG framework, with explanation about the implementation of the permutational and point-group symmetries.
+After introduction of the DC model, the methodology is presented for the ECG framework, with explanation about the implementation of the permutational and point-group symmetries.
 We discuss in detail the positive-energy projection approach, for which three alternatives are considered in detail.
 The paper ends with the presentation and analysis of the numerical results in comparison with perturbative relativistic and QED energies for the example of low-$Z$ atomic and molecular systems.